Posted on March 28 2018

 Pramzius Trans-Siberian Railroad Watch

 Pramzius is a relatively new company, launched after the founders spent two decades importing Eastern-European watches.
 Named after the mythological Baltic Ruler of Time, the brand’s first release is a watched based on a Russian railroad pocket watch.

 The big design feature is that this watch is a pocketwatch, modified to be worn on the wrist.
 Secondly, it’s huge.
 48mm.

-The dial has the pocket watch styling, but has an open heart section.
+The dial has the pocket watch styling but has an open heart section.
 The dial reveals the inner works of the Seiko automatic movement that powers the watch and the rear case has a train motif.
 There’s great superluminova illumination with the white model having a full luminous dial.
-The only real downside being that the watch was released as a limited edition.
+The only real downside is that the watch was released as a limited edition.

 Perseo Grande Settebello

-They now make a number of railway inspired watches including the Grand Settebello, named after the Italian high speed train that operated between Milan and Rome.
-The Grande Settebello is a classically styled dress watch with an attractive textured dial.
+They now make a number of railway inspired watches including the Grand Settebello, named after the Italian high-speed train that operated between Milan and Rome.
+The Grande Settebello is a classically styled dress watch with an attractively textured dial.
 This beautiful white dial is decorated with subtle gold numbers and hands giving it an almost delicate appearance.
 The luxurious vibe continues with the ostrich leather strap.
-Internally there’s a Swiss made Unitas movement.
+Internally there’s a Swiss-made Unitas movement.